CtrlK

 Suggestions

-Move the lengthy binary overlay template and dev shell patterns into separate referenced files to keep SKILL.md as a concise overview.
+Split the binary overlay pattern and dev shell patterns into separate referenced files, keeping SKILL.md as a concise overview with links to detailed guides.

 DimensionReasoningScore